nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 To quickly test different configuration options, or to build your application in different variants, you can update the :file:`.config` file in the build directory.
 Changes are picked up immediately, and you do not need to re-open the project in SES.

-While it is possible to edit the :file:`.config` file directly, you should use SES or a tool like menuconfig or guiconfig to update it.
+While it is possible to edit the :file:`.config` file directly, you should use the nRF Kconfig GUI in |VSC| or a tool like menuconfig or guiconfig to update it.
 These tools present all available options and allow you to select the ones that you need.

+The nRF Kconfig GUI in |VSC| organizes the Kconfig options in a hierarchical list and lets you select the desired options.
+To save the changes made using the nRF Kconfig GUI, click the :guilabel:`Save` button.
+Read the `nRF Kconfig`_ documentation for more information.

 To edit the file in SES, select :guilabel:`Project` > :guilabel:`Configure nRF Connect SDK Project`.
 If your application contains more than one image (see :ref:`ug_multi_image`), you must select the correct target.